Political influence of Evangelicalism in Latin America: History

 Some examples of these movements include evangelical Christian support of Alfonso Portillo, Jorge Serrano and Jimmy Morales (the latter two themselves evangelicals) in Guatemala, Juan Orlando Hernández in Honduras, Mauricio Macri in Argentina, and Sebastián Piñera in Chile.
 Evangelical opposition to the Colombian peace agreement referendum is considered by many pivotal in its rejection, as was the evangelical parties' support of the impeachment of Dilma Rousseff in Brazil.
 Countries with notorious conservative right-wing candidates supported by evangelicals include Guatemala, where Manuel Baldizón came close to a victory twice (2011 and 2015); Bolivia, where Chi Hyun Chung came third in 2019; Venezuela, where pastor Javier Bertucci was the nominee with the third-highest vote total; Costa Rica, where preacher and gospel singer Fabricio Alvarado went into the electoral run-off; and Brazil, where evangelical Christians were pivotal in the triumph of Jair Bolsonaro.

 However, in some countries the alliance was with the left.
 Evangelicals supported Hugo Chávez in the 1998 election as much as other Venezuelans.
 The Authentic Renewal Organization is a Venezuelan evangelical political party and member of the official Great Patriotic Pole of President Nicolás Maduro.
 Daniel Ortega was also supported by evangelical pastors in Nicaragua and his wife and Vice President Rosario Murillo has links with evangelical churches.
 Ortega's United Alliance Nicaragua Triumphs regularly includes evangelical parties like the Christian Unity Movement or the Nicaraguan Party of the Christian Path.
 The Social Encounter Party in Mexico is also unofficially linked to the Mexican evangelical community (as the Mexican Constitution forbids the existence of confessional parties) and is a member of the Juntos Haremos Historia coalition that endorsed leftist Andrés Manuel López Obrador, a move that drew criticism as it was a coalition with two left-wing parties.
-Agricultural People's Front of Peru is noted to be syncretic and having left-wing influences. Álvaro Colom's running mate in 1999 Guatemalan general election Vitalino Similox was a progressive Presbyterian pastor who ran on a different platform compared to the other more right-wing protestant candidates.
+Agricultural People's Front of Peru is noted to be syncretic and having left-wing influences. Álvaro Colom's running mate in 1999 Guatemalan general election Vitalino Similox was a progressive Presbyterian pastor who ran on a different platform compared to the other more right-wing evangelical candidates.